 One of the first things that you will need to do is open up a claim, both with your own insurance and with the insurance carrier of the person who is responsible for causing the accident that led to your injuries.
 Your personal injury lawyer will help you open these claims.

 A strong demand package can lead to a resolution of your case through a favorable settlement, in which you, and the person who injured you or their insurance company, agree to an amount of financial compensation that you should be paid on account of your claim.
+This can avoid the uncertainties of filing a lawsuit and going to trial.
+However, you should never accept less than what your case is worth and a good attorney will always make that your matter is resolved such that you are obtaining a fair recovery .

 During the claims process and pendency of your personal injury claim, voluntarily or involuntary liens may be imposed against your recovery in your case.
 Once your case is settled, your attorney will discuss a compromise of lien claims with any lien claimants.